top of page

 From 2013-2015, they apprenticed with playwright Annabel Soutar of Porte Parole Productions (Tiotia:ke – Montréal, Québec) to help develop two freshwater-themed projects for the 2015 Pan American Games in Toronto/Tkaronto.
 In 2017, Elle had the honor of serving as Assistant Curator for the Twin Cities’ annual Northern Spark Festival, animating 70+ public art projects across 7 neighborhoods of Minneapolis/St. Paul under the theme of Climate Chaos | People Rising.
 Elle has since written, created, and toured original ensemble works with their queer performance project Wild Conspiracy (wildconspiracy.org), best known for their original honeybee futurist musical Queen B.

-Elle's work has been recognized and/or supported by The Kennedy Center (second place recipient, Paula Vogel Playwriting Award), The Playwrights' Center (finalist, Jerome Fellowship in Playwriting), The New Harmony Project, the Metropolitan Regional Arts Council (Minneapolis-St. Paul), the Minnesota State Arts Board, the Network of Ensemble Theaters, and the Frank Ratchye STUDIO for Creative Inquiry, among others.
+Elle's work has been recognized and/or supported by The Kennedy Center (second place recipient, Paula Vogel Playwriting Award), The Playwrights' Center (finalist, Jerome Fellowship in Playwriting), The New Harmony Project, the Mid-America Theater Conference, the Metropolitan Regional Arts Council (Minneapolis-St. Paul), the Minnesota State Arts Board, the Mid-America Theater Conference, the Network of Ensemble Theaters, and the Frank Ratchye STUDIO for Creative Inquiry, among others.
 Born and raised on Dahkóta homelands in Minneapolis, Elle is a 2024 MFA Dramatic Writing candidate at Carnegie Mellon University (Jaödeogë - Pittsburgh) as well as a proud member of the Dramatists Guild.
 They love the Mississippi River, and other movements of water and people.

 Elle with white pine on Anishinaabe land.